North Carolina family comes to the rescue twice on Christmas Eve

 Meanwhile, a man appeared at the door and began throwing clothing and gifts onto the lawn, she said.
 Crystal and Tori gathered the items and carried them to safety to keep the path clear.
 Then, propane tanks exploded, shaking the ground and sending everyone running away from the house, Crystal said.

 Crystal called 911 and waited for firefighters and first responders to arrive.
+CNN reached out to Cleveland County officials for comment but has not yet heard back.

 As the two left the scene, coughing and wheezing from smoke inhalation, Tori called her father to share what happened.
 They decided to meet Roger Travis at Applebee's.

 Good Samaritan act #2: Suffocating baby